-First, the caption to this list is completely wrong.
-If you have ever read "The Communist Manifesto", you would know that no where does the ideology state that murdering political dissents are part of communism.
-But, that is not to defend the ideology, not Stalin.
+First, the caption for this list is completely wrong.
+If you have ever read "The Communist Manifesto," you would know that nowhere does the ideology state that murdering political dissidents is part of communism.
+However, that is not to defend the ideology, nor Stalin.

 Stalin was a horrendous leader.
-Lenin did not want him to take power because he knew that Stalin would abuse it.
-Stalin managed to get himself the position by manipulation.
-Stalin's purges killed 20-40 million people, most of them (over 99%) were innocent.
+Lenin did not want him to take power because he knew Stalin would abuse it.
+Stalin managed to secure his position through manipulation.
+Stalin's purges killed 20-40 million people, most of whom (over 99%) were innocent.

-He caused a thing called the holodomor or Ukraine holocaust.
-Search it up.
-And he killed more than Hitler.
+He caused an event called the Holodomor, or the Ukrainian Holocaust.
+Look it up.
+And he killed more people than Hitler did.

 2 Mao Zedong

 Mao Zedong, also transliterated as Mao Tse-tung and commonly referred to as Chairman Mao, was a Chinese communist revolutionary and founding father of the People's Republic of China, which he governed as Chairman of the Communist Party of China from its establishment in 1949, until his death in 1976.
 His Marxist–Leninist theories, military strategies, and political policies are collectively known... read more